-- (a) Estimate the rms pressure fluctuations P(f) at frequency f, in a bandwidth equal to frequency Δf = f, produced on the earth's surface by atmospheric turbulence, assuming a Kolmogorov spectrum for the turbulent velocities and energy.
-Make your estimate in two ways: (a) via dimensional analysis (what quantity can you construct from the energy cascade rate q, atmospheric density ρ and frequency f that has dimensions of pressure?), and (b) via the kinds of arguments about eddy sizes and speeds developed in Sec.
+- (b) Derive the spatial version (15.29) of the Kolmogorov spectrum for a transported quantity by two methods: (i) Fourier transforming the wave-number version (15.27), and (ii) dimensional analysis. - Exercise 15.9 Example: Excitation of Earth's Normal Modes by Atmospheric Turbulence5 The Earth has normal modes of oscillation, many of which are in the milliHertz frequency range.
+Large earthquakes occasionally excite these modes strongly, but the quakes are usually widely spaced in time compared to the ringdown time of a particular mode (typically a few days).
+There is evidence of a background level of continuous excitation of these modes, with an rms ground acceleration per mode $\sim 10^{-10}$ cm/s2 at seismically "quiet" times.
+The excitationa mechanism is suspected to be stochastic forcing by the pressure fluctuations associated with atmospheric turbulence.
+This exercise deals with some aspects of this hypothesis. - (a) Estimate the rms pressure fluctuations P(f) at frequency f, in a bandwidth equal to frequency $\Delta f = f$, produced on the earth's surface by atmospheric turbulence, assuming a Kolmogorov spectrum for the turbulent velocities and energy.
+Make your estimate in two ways: (a) via dimensional analysis (what quantity can you construct from the energy cascade rate f, atmospheric density f and frequency f that has dimensions of pressure?), and (b) via the kinds of arguments about eddy sizes and speeds developed in Sec.
 15.4.4. - (b) Your answer in part (i) should scale with frequency as $P(f) \propto 1/f$.
 In actuality, the measured pressure spectra have a scaling law more nearly like $P(f) \propto 1/f^{2/3}$, not $P(f) \propto 1/f$ [e.g., Fig. 2a of Tanimoto and Um (1999)].
 Explain this; i.e., what is wrong with the argument in (i), and how can you correct it to give $P(f) \propto 1/f^{2/3}$?
 Hint: There is a poem by Lewis Fry Richardson, which says: